 a.
 Composted sludge shall be supplied by, or originate from, a person or persons that are permitted (at the time of acquisition of the compost) by the Maryland Department of the Environment under COMAR 26.04.06. b.
-Composted sludge shall contain at least I percent nitrogen, 1.5 percent phosphorus, and 0.2 percent potassium and have a Ph of 7.0 to 6.0.
-If compost does not meet these requirements, the appropriate constituents must be added to meet the requirements prior to use. c.
+Composted sludge shall contain at least I percent nitrogen, 1.5 percent phosphorus, and 0.2 percent potassium and have a Ph of 7.0 to 8.0.
+If compost does not meet these requirements he appropriate constituents must be added to meet the requirements prior to use. c.
 Composted sludge shall be applied at a rate of 1 ton/1,000 square feet. iv.
 Composted sludge shall be amended with a potassium fertilizer applied at the rate of 4 lb/1,000 square feet, and 1/3 the normal lime application rate.
-References: Guideline Specifications, Soil Preparation and Sodding, MD-VA.
-Pub. #1.
-Cooperative Extension Service, University of Maryland and Virginia Polytechnic Institutes.
+References: Guideline Specifications, Soil Preparation and Sodding, MD-VA, Pub. #1, Cooperative Extension Service, University of Maryland and Virginia Polytechnic Institutes.
 Revised 1973.
+This development plan is approved for soil erosion and sediment control by the HOWARD SOIL CONSERVATION DISTRICT.